bigOconstant/keycloak-service-to-service/README.md

 Where **Foo** is the token from above

-Any failers will return the reason for failure.
+If the token fails to authenticate the post will return the reason for failure.
 For example,

 ```bash
 Auth Failed